-When ready to cook, start the Traeger according to grill instructions.
-Set the temperature to 250 degrees F and preheat, lid closed, for 10-15 minutes.
+When ready to cook, set the Traeger to 250℉ and preheat, lid closed for 15 minutes.

 Put the prime rib directly on the grill grate, fat-side up.
-Roast for 3-1/2 to 4 hours, or until the internal temperature of the meat (the tip of the temperature probe should be in the center of the meat) reaches 125 to 130 degrees F for rare, or for medium-rare, 135 degrees F. Do not overcook.
+Roast for 3-1/2 to 4 hours, or until the internal temperature of the meat (the tip of the temperature probe should be in the center of the meat) reaches 125-130℉ for rare, or for medium-rare, 135℉.
+Do not overcook.